2009 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-This error results when coins pass through the edge lettering machine twice, causing overlapping or misaligned edge inscriptions.
-Two main varieties exist: the Overlapped type shows the second lettering partially overlapping the first with letters intersecting each other; the Inverted type displays two sets of lettering in opposite directions, with one set upright and the other upside down.
+This error results when a coin passes through the edge lettering machine twice, creating overlapping or inverted inscriptions on the edge.
+Variety researcher Ken Potter documented the distinct subtypes: the Overlapped type shows a second set of lettering partially overlapping the first; the Inverted type (also called the double-struck inverted variety) displays two full sets of lettering in opposite directions — one upright and one upside-down.

-Where to Sell Your 2009 Presidential Dollar ?
+Where to Sell Your 2009 Presidential Dollar Value?

 Check out now: Best Places To Sell Coins Online (Pros & Cons)